AbdullahButt2611/DJPortolio/README.md

-# DJPortolio
+<h1 align = "center">DJ Portfolio</h1>
 This is a simple HTML, CSS, JS based portfolio with responsive embedded code.
+With a toggling navbar and changing theme side, this portfolio provides a complete decent website portfolio look that market demands.

 <br><br>
 Talking about the theme, following are the colors used in the project.